-- The systemic credit clash scenario is an enterprise view of portfolio risk to a systemic credit event that incorporates all relevant Division risk sources that could be impacted by a credit risk event. - 2.
-The systemic financial institutions realistic disaster scenario is an underwriting view of portfolio risk to a defined global financial crisis. - These scenarios reflect an "instantaneous" view of the ultimate risk.
+- The systemic credit clash scenario is an enterprise view of portfolio risk to a systemic credit event that incorporates all relevant Division risk sources that could be impacted by a credit risk event. - The systemic financial institutions realistic disaster scenario (FI RDS) is an underwriting view of portfolio risk to a defined global financial crisis. - These scenarios (Systemic Clash and FI RDS) reflect an "instantaneous" view of the ultimate risk.
 The scenarios conservatively assume that the entirety of the losses, which are expected to multiyear in nature, all occur on day one.
 The risk sources are diverse in terms of how they expected to manifest themselves thus creating a form of "time diversification".
-The scenarios are expressed in Probable Maximum Loss (PML) terms with methodologies aligned to tail events. - 3.
-Obligor idiosyncratic concentration risk is managed with alerts and limits set as a function of obligor credit quality.
+The scenarios are expressed in Probable Maximum Loss (PML) terms with methodologies aligned to tail events. - Obligor idiosyncratic concentration risk is managed with alerts and limits set as a function of obligor credit quality.
 Alerts and limits are in USD net notional terms representing the amount at risk and assuming no recovery.
-Exposures are derived from the functional sources (reinsurance recoverables, treasury, and investments) and from the (re)insurance underwriting businesses with embedded credit risk activities.
-Alerts and limits are in USD net notional terms representing the total amount at risk and assuming no recovery. - 4.
-Country risk limits are set to manage obligor concentration aggregated at their country of risk level with limits by country expressed in PML terms and with methodologies aligned to tail events.
+Exposures are from the functional sources (Reinsurance Recoverables, Treasury, and Investments) and from the reinsurance underwriting businesses with embedded credit risk activities.
+Credit quality ratings are derived from AXA Group.
+When an obligor is not in the AXA Group universe, AXA XL applies its own credit rating methodology. - Country risk limits are set to manage obligor concentration aggregated at their country of risk level with limits by country expressed in PML terms and with methodologies aligned to tail events.